 1956 The Littlest Revue, “conceived, cast, and assembled” by Ben Bagley, opens Off-Broadway at the Phoenix Theatre.
 A cast including Joel Grey, Tammy Grimes, and Charlotte Rae perform songs by Ogden Nash and Vernon Duke.
 Additional material is contributed by John La Touche, Sheldon Harnick, Lee Adams, Charles Strouse, and Eudora Welty.

-1967 American poet and playwright Langston Hughes died in New York City.
+1967 American poet and playwright Langston Hughes dies in New York City at the age of 65.
 He wrote two full-length plays, Mulatto, which was turned into a musical titled The Barrier in 1950, and Troubled Island.
-His autobiography, "The Big Sea" was published in 1940.
-He was 65 years old.
+His autobiography, The Big Sea, was published in 1940.

 2001 The Full Monty launches its national tour in Toronto.

-2002 Broadway loses a mass-media champion today when "The Rosie O’Donnell Show," the TV talk show that made a point of showcasing stage musicals over the course of six years starting in 1996, broadcasts its final segment.
-O’Donnell, who hosted three Tony Awards shows along the way, ends with a salute to the Great White Way that that features cast members from Thoroughly Modern Millie, Chicago, Beauty and the Beast, The Phantom of the Opera, 42nd Street and The Producers.
+2002 Broadway loses a champion today when The Rosie O’Donnell Show, the TV talk show that made a point of showcasing stage musicals over the course of six years starting in 1996, broadcasts its final segment.
+O’Donnell, who hosted three Tony Awards shows along the way, ends with a salute to the Great White Way that features cast members from Thoroughly Modern Millie, Chicago, Beauty and the Beast, The Phantom of the Opera, 42nd Street, and The Producers.